Skip to main content

 2. Disable pools and clusters on the primary region so that if the failed service returns online, the primary region does not start processing new data.

 1. Check the date of the latest synced data.
 See Disaster recovery industry terminology.
-The details of this step vary based on how you synchronize data and your unique business needs.
+The details of this step vary depending on how you synchronize data and your unique business needs.

 2. Stabilize your data sources and ensure that they are all available.
-Include all external data sources, such as AWS RDS, as well as your Delta Lake, Parquet, or other files.
+Include all external data sources, such as AWS RDS, and your Delta Lake, Parquet, or other files.

 4. Complete the data flow process and inform the users.